 The Housing Land Audit includes all land allocated in the Local Development Plan, and any other land with planning permission or other known commitment to develop.

-An Employment Land Audit containing data and information on the availability and likely programming in delivery of land allocated for employment uses in Clackmannanshire has been prepared for 2016.
+A Business Land Audit containing data and information on the availability and likely programming in delivery of land allocated for employment uses in Clackmannanshire has been prepared for 2019.
 It comprises a summary statement, and a map of sites.
-The Audit shall be updated bi-annually.
+We aim to update the Audit bi-annually.